 There was one particular year that we had everything you could possibly imagine on the table for the game, I secretly dubbed it “pig-fest” (you know, pig-skin, football, food, gorging oneself…) It was unbelievable.
 To this day there has never been another one like it, which for our own health is probably a good thing.

-This recipe is courtesy of my Dad (thank you!) and it’s the only chili I ever make.
-It is delicious, but it reminds me of home and as is the case with most of the things I make for myself it is familiar and comforting food.
+This recipe a variation of the one that my Step Dad makes.
+It is delicious, but it reminds me of home and as is the case with most of the things I make for myself – it is familiar and comforting food.

 - 2 medium yellow onions, diced